DALLAS — Hannah Young is pretty young, 11 years young to be exact.

 EDITOR’S NOTE: If you have a child or team that is seeking exposure and would like an in-depth sports news story, call Reporter Andre Johnson at 901-690-6587 or Facebook message him for details under “Andre T. Johnson.”

 Andre Johnson is the Founder and Publisher of Making Headline News.
 A 2000 graduate of the University of Memphis School of Journalism and former reporter of sports for the Memphis Commercial Appeal newspaper, Johnson covers the NBA Southwest Division from Dallas, Texas.
-To reach Johnson, send email to andre@makingheadlinenews.com or to memphisgraduate@yahoo.com.
+To reach Johnson, send email to [email protected] or to [email protected].
 Also, follow him on Twitter @AJ_Journalist.